frederic-perez/AmE-dictionary/data/idioms.md

 __cat has nine lives__ _Everybody knows a cat has nine lives.
 For three he plays, for three he strays, and for the last three he stays._
 __cat__ __2__ _n_ _dated_ _slang_ A man. _A: “You ever hear of Tom Michelson?”
 B: “The cat who runs the Double Dice bar over on Santa Monica?
 Yeah, I’ve heard of him.”_
 __cat-and-mouse game__
+__cat’s pajamas__ Something or someone highly enjoyable, desirable, or impressive, especially in a fancy or elaborate way. _Tom’s new Cadillac is really the cat’s pajamas!_
 __catch (on) fire__ To begin to burn, usually after being touched by an existing fire. _Hey, keep an eye on that pan, I don’t want our dinner to catch on fire._
 __catch (one’s) breath__
 __catch (the) headlines__ To be featured on the headlines of news articles, as due to being particularly important, popular, fashionable, etc. _The pop star caught headlines yesterday after his latest run-in with police._